Peeragogy/Peeragogy.github.io/workbook.md

 members worldwide.
 Three members of the project share their welcoming messages below.

+**Paola Ricaurte Quijano**:  Welcome to the Peeragogy Project!
+We are a group of enthusiastic people who love to learn and are trying to find the best ways to learn together.

 **Lisa Snow MacDonald**:   Welcome to peeragogy!
-It's kind of a weird name, but it's enormously powerful in providing to you some understanding of other ways of working together.
+It's kind of a weird name, but it's enormously powerful in providing a fresh understanding of ways of working together.

-**Dorotea Mar**:  Your   contributions   would   be   really   welcome   if you   participate   respectfully   and   harmoniously   with   other peers.
+**Dorotea Mar**:  Your   contributions   will   be   really   welcome   if you   participate   respectfully   and   harmoniously   with   other peers.
 It   can   change   your   life   and   improve   your   well­being and make everything better.

-**Paola Ricaurte Quijano**:  Welcome to the Peeragogy Project!
-We are a group of enthusiastic people that love to learn and are trying to find the best ways to learn together.

 # A Peeragogy Interview